Skip to content

 How to Enable or Disable Auto Enhance during Video Playback in Windows 11

-This tutorial will show you how to turn on or off video enhancement during playback in Windows 11.
-Video enhancement automatically improves video quality when you’re plugged in.
+This tutorial shows you how to turn video enhancement on or off in Windows 11.
+Video enhancement automatically improves video quality when your computer is plugged in.

-Some apps use the video system built into Windows 11.
-These include apps that come with Windows 11, such as Universal Windows Platform (UWP) apps Microsoft Edge, Photos, and Movies & TV.
-Many third-party video apps from Microsoft Store also use this system.
-Examples include Hulu, Netflix, and Vudu.
+Some apps use Windows 11’s built-in video system.
+This includes apps that come with Windows 11, like Universal Windows Platform (UWP) apps, which are applications designed to run across various Windows devices.
+Microsoft Edge, Photos, and Movies & TV are examples.
+Many third-party video apps from the Microsoft Store also use this system.
+Think Hulu, Netflix, and Vudu.

-For these apps, you can control how videos play using video playback settings in Windows 11.
-You can have your PC enhance videos automatically (if your hardware supports it).
-Or you can choose to play videos at lower quality to save internet data.
+You can control video playback for these apps using Windows 11’s video playback settings.
+If your hardware supports it, you can have your PC enhance videos automatically.
+Or, you can choose to play videos at lower quality to save internet data.

 When watching videos on battery power, you can choose to optimize playback for battery life or video quality.